eaglestone/microbit-maze/README.md

 # microbit-maze
-This is my first attempt at using micropython on the microbit
+This is my first attempt at using micropython on the microbit.
+As you can see, I'm no pythonista.

 Roll the 'ball' around the maze!